Asian suppliers' stocks slip on Tesla's cheaper battery plan

 Experts had mixed responses over whether Tesla will be able to live up to its aim of mass producing the bigger new batteries.

-“Tesla’s new batteries are possible at lab levels, but mass production is impossible,” said Cho Jae-phil, a professor at Ulsan National Institute of Science and Technology who worked previously at Korean battery maker, Samsung SDI.
+"Tesla's new batteries are possible at lab levels, but mass production is impossible," said Cho Jae-phil, a professor at Ulsan National Institute of Science and Technology who worked previously at Korean battery maker, Samsung SDI 006400.KS.

 However, South Korean battery expert and professor Park Chul-wan was more optimistic.